amcherry91/Swedish_Crime_vs_Population/README.md

 # Swedish Total Crimes Committed vs Population (1950-2015)
-This is a small python script that uses [Plotly](https://plot.ly/python/) to visualise the total number of crimes committed in Sweden annually from 1950 - 2015 versus the population.
+This is a small python script that uses [Plotly](https://plot.ly/python/) to visualise the total number of crimes committed in Sweden annually from 1950 - 2015 versus the population on an interactive line chart.

 ## Requirements
 - [Python](https://www.python.org/downloads/)